void-linux/void-packages/Manual.md

 need to set this.

-- `skiprdeps` If set, contains the list of filenames specified by their absolute path in the `$DESTDIR` which will not be scanned for reverse dependencies.
+- `skiprdeps` If set, contains the list of filenames specified by their absolute path in the `$DESTDIR` which will not be scanned for runtime dependencies.
 This may be useful to skip files which are not meant to be run or loaded on the host but are to be sent to some target device or emulation.